jtyler-dev/ShopperChallenge/README.md

 My version of the return will give the bucket start from that date until Sunday if the first applicant is in the middle of the week.
 As well, if the last applicant ends before that Sunday, the last bucket will show monday until that date.
 I changed it to be this way becasue I feel that it makes a more accurate view of the

+# Notes
+- The 2 warnings in the console are from bootstrap-react which has not updated their package to the new react standards yet

 # Credits
  - background img from https://pixabay.com/en/supermarket-stalls-coolers-market-949913/